U.S. judge scolds ‘QAnon Shaman’ for appearing on ‘60 Minutes Plus’ without permission

 Chansley has been charged with violent entry and disorderly conduct in a Capitol building among other federal felony charges.
 He is among more than 300 charged in the Capitol riots that resulted in five deaths.

-In a previous interview with The Post, he said he danced, sang and prayed in the Capitol, drumming on the floor with his pole to “reclaim our nation.”
+In a previous interview with The Washington Post, he said he danced, sang and prayed in the Capitol, drumming on the floor with his pole to “reclaim our nation.”

-He also said he left a note for Vice President Mike Pence that said “It’s only a matter of time, justice is coming.”
+He also said he left a note for Vice President Mike Pence that said: “It’s only a matter of time, justice is coming.”

 On Friday, Assistant U.S. Attorney Kimberly Paschall argued that Chansley is a danger to the community and should therefore remain jailed until trial.
 She said there was “ample evidence” that Chansley was carrying a spear while facing off with an officer inside the Senate chambers.
 She pointed to Chansley’s “60 Minutes Plus” interview as evidence of his still-standing belief “that the current government is not a legitimate government and that the 2020 presidential election was stolen.”